Revised February 6, 2022

 We acknowledge the inherent power differential between practitioners and participants and act conscientiously in the service of participants’ self-empowerment.

-We avoid entering into dual relationships that are likely to lead to impaired professional judgment or exploitation.
+We avoid entering dual relationships that are likely to lead to impaired professional judgment or exploitation.
 In cases where there is a dual relationship, we give special attention to issues of confidentiality, trust, communication, and boundaries, and seek supervision as needed.

 5. Use of Touch